 After her very successful Schubert recital [L’enchantement retrouvé] the Italian pianist Ingrid Carbone has once again asserted herself with this new Liszt album [Les harmonies de l’esprit] as a musician who does not slavishly follow what others have done so often before her, but has managed to put her own stamp on these nine pieces thanks to her imaginative playing. to make.
 That is, it cannot be said often enough, not a matter of ‘swimming’ or playing to the superficial effect, but through often minuscule dynamic accents, the highlighting of a chord or sometimes not even more than a single note, a phrasing that with the eye and ear focused on plastic expressiveness, therefore reaching just a little further and allowing the balance between left and right hand to weigh in that same force field.
 While eye and ear must also be focused on the architecture of the whole!
 Aart van der Waal, Opus Kassiek, 2020

-Mrs Carbone began her musical education in Italy, at the Conservatory of Music of Cosenza, her home town, where she studied with Maria Laura Macario and Flavio Meniconi, and achieved her piano Diploma with full marks at the age of nineteen with Francesco Monopoli.
-There she studied Composition, too.
+Ingrid Carbone began her musical education at the Conservatory of Music in Cosenza, her hometown, where she studied with Maria Laura Macario and Flavio Meniconi, and obtained her piano diploma with full marks at age 19 with Francesco Monopoli.
+At the Conservatory she also studied Composition.
+Her Alma Mater selected her among the students of its first 50 years of life with the best artistic career.

-She attended several Master Classes in Italy and abroad at prestigious academies such as the Internationale Sommerakademie – Universität Mozarteum in Salzburg, and the Tel-Hai International Piano Master Classes in Israel, with internationally renowned pianists such as Lazar Berman, Aquiles delle Vigne, Andrzej Pikul, Cristiano Burato, and with the argentinian pianist and composer Eduardo Ogando.
+She studied in Italy and abroad at prestigious academies such as the Internationale Sommerakademie – Universität Mozarteum of Salzburg, the Tel-Hai International Piano Master Classes in Israel and the Associazione Cultura e Musica G. Curci in Italy, and specialized with renowned pianists including Lazar Berman, Cristiano Burato, Aquiles delle Vigne, Andrzej Pikul and the Argentine pianist and composer Eduardo Ogando.

 Reviews (excerpts)